sinagilassi/PyMolinfo/README.md

 **Getting Started:**

-To use Molinfo, simply install the package and import it into your Python script.
+To use PyMolinfo, simply install the package and import it into your Python script.
 Refer to the example code snippets above for a quick start.

 ## Binder